gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## Bricks module - send multiple bricks in one brick packet
 The 0x21 (Brick) packet allows sending information for multiple bricks at one time by repeating the data portion (header not repeated).
 ASSS only queues up 1 brick per brick packet.
-Subspace Server .NET utilizes the ability to send multiple bricks per packet.
+Subspace Server .NET utilizes the ability to send multiple bricks per brick packet.

 When a player enters an arena, the server sends all of the currently active bricks to that player.
 In the worst case scenario (there being the maximum # of active bricks, 256), ASSS would queue up 256 separate brick packets, using 256 buffers.
 Whereas Subspace Server .NET can send it using 9 buffers.